nubisproject/nubis-docs/README.md

 ## Getting started with the Nubis Project
 Welcome to the Nubis Project.
 We hope you will find that it meats your requirements and is easy to use.
 In this document I will introduce you to the Nubis Project and give you a number of links to other documents that will help you along.

 The Nubis Project is in essence a framework for deploying applications to the cloud.
 At this time we support only Amazon Web Services (AWS).
-For an overview of our design principles I recommend you read out [manifesto](https://github.com/Nubisproject/nubis-docs/blob/master/MANIFESTO.md).
+For an overview of our design principles I recommend you read our [manifesto](https://github.com/Nubisproject/nubis-docs/blob/master/MANIFESTO.md).

 ### Familiarize yourself with the Nubis Project
 Now, to get you up to speed with everything you will need to know to use the Nubis Project, I will provide for you a reading list.
 Not to worry, while this list looks long most of the documents are quite short.